How to Make Nocino: Green Walnut Liqueur Recipe With Pictures

-If you've never tried nocino (no-CHEE-no), you'll wish you had the last time you had an upset stomach.
-This sweet, coffee-colored liqueur, with a maple/date/nutty flavor, is fantastic to enjoy on its own, but it also settles a belly ache almost like magic.
-It's relatively rare to find in the stores, but it's not terribly difficult to make—and a lot of fun—and you can get some satisfaction knowing you're participating in a tradition Italians have enjoyed for centuries.
+If you've never tried nocino (no-CHEE-no), you're missing out.
+This sweet, coffee-colored liqueur, with a maple/date/nutty flavor, is fantastic to enjoy on its own, but it also settles a bellyache almost like magic.
+It's relatively hard to find in stores, but it's not terribly difficult to make—not to mention a lot of fun—and you can get some satisfaction knowing you're participating in a tradition Italians have enjoyed for centuries.
 Croatians call it orahovica or orahovac (from the word orah, meaning walnut).

-Although associated with Modena, the northern Italian town famous for another mahogany-colored liquid, balsamic vinegar, nocino traces its roots to the Celts, and was brought into Italy by monks.
-Tradition holds that you pick an odd number of green walnuts on San Giovanni's (St John's) day, June 24, let your walnuts steep for 40 days, and then bottle for drinking at Christmas.
-But keep in mind that walnut trees in different parts of the world have different maturation schedules: in California, for instance, you'll want to get your green walnuts at the beginning of June at the latest.
+Although associated with Modena—the northern Italian town famous for another mahogany-colored liquid, balsamic vinegar—nocino traces its roots to the Celts, and was brought into Italy by monks.
+Tradition holds that you should pick an odd number of green walnuts on San Giovanni's (St John's) day, June 24, let your walnuts steep for 40 days, and then bottle for drinking at Christmas.
+But keep in mind that walnut trees in different parts of the world have different maturation schedules; in California, for instance, you'll want to get your green walnuts at the beginning of June at the latest.

 Step 1: Chop Up Your Green Walnuts

 First, get some green walnuts.
-You should pick them or buy them in June sometime, well before they ripen too much and the inner hard shell starts to develop.
+You should pick them or buy them sometime in June, well before they ripen too much and the hard inner shell starts to develop.
 If you can't push a needle or nail through the walnut using only your fingers, then the walnut might be too ripe.
 The walnuts should be a bright green color, with faint white speckles on them, and the size of a quail egg or so.

-Although, when cut open, the walnut leaks out a clear, colorless liquid, and the interior is an innocuous-looking white and green, beware!
+Before you start to cut into the walnuts, be sure to put on a pair of gloves.
+When cut open, the walnut leaks out a clear, colorless liquid, and the interior is an innocuous-looking white and green, but beware!
 That liquid will stain everything it touches with a practically indelible dark brown.
-Wear gloves!

-Chop your walnuts into either quarters or eighths (this is the way it's traditionally done) or grind it up even smaller.
-Despite what tradition might tell you, there's no difference - the point is to expose the fruit innards to the alcohol so its essences can leach out.
+Chop your walnuts into either quarters or eighths (this is the way it's traditionally done) or grind them up even smaller.
+Despite what tradition might tell you, there's no difference—the point is to expose the fruit innards to the alcohol so its essences can leach out.
 I cut them into quarters the first time I made nocino, and to a much finer dice the second time, and the only difference is that the walnut essence came out into the alcohol quicker the second time around.

 Step 2: Add Alcohol and Other Flavorings, and Wait